The Saint Louis University School of Medicine’s M.D. degree program curriculum is structured in four phases:

 Again, along with these courses, you will have the opportunity to explore your specific interests through two electives of your choosing.

-While still in Year Two of medical school, you will begin your clinical clerkships as part of the core clinical phase.
-The order of your clerkships will be determined by lottery, but every student will complete the following courses as part of the core clinical phase in years two and three:
+You will begin your seven core clinical clerkships as part of the core clinical phase.
+The order of your clerkships will be determined by lottery, but every student will complete the following courses as part of the core clinical phase in year three:

 In addition to the core clerkships that begin in year two, every third-year student will participate in FCM 430: Inter-professional Team Seminars.
 This course brings together students from SLU’s schools of medicine, nursing, health sciences and social work to address key topics in health care that require effective interprofessional communication and teamwork.